 The Company's management evaluated the effectiveness of our internal controls over financial reporting based upon the criteria set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on management's evaluation, our CEO and CFO concluded that our internal controls over financial reporting was effective as of December 31, 2023.
-There have been no significant changes in our internal controls during the year ended December 31, 2023 that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting.
+Based on management's evaluation, our CEO and CFO concluded that our internal controls over financial reporting was effective as of December 31, 2024.
+There have been no significant changes in our internal controls during the quarter ended December 31, 2024 that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting.
+Refer to the "Report of Independent Registered Public Accounting Firm" section of the financial statements for the independent registered public accounting firm's attestation regarding the Company's internal control over financial reporting.